MeteoSwiss/publication-opendata/README.md

 | Y | Yearly value | Usually aggregated from daily values and mostly used in climatology or climate change screnarios. | [Climate change scenarios](https://www.meteoswiss.admin.ch/climate/climate-change/swiss-climate-change-scenarios.html)|

 #### 2.1.2.
 Data structure and update cycle
-For measurement data MeteoSwiss provides an optimized directory structure separating older historical data, which is not updated regularly and more recent data, which is updated more often.
+For measurement data MeteoSwiss provides an optimized directory structure separating older historical data, which is not updated regularly, and more recent data, which is updated more often.
 For realtime data we provide a third "now" directory with a high update frequency.

-Here is the overview:
+This is the overview:

 | Type | Description | Update cycle | Used for |
 | --- | --- | --- | --- |